KayDrechsler/github-repo-explorer/README.md

 If you want to enforce a code formatting according to the setup within `./prettierrc.json`, run `npm run format`.

+## Features

+-   The application is completely keyboard accessible and performs well on a screen reader.
+-   Light / dark themes according to the users' preferences.
+-   Page can be refreshed while preserving search results.
+This is currently done the simple way by storing in the local storage.
+But it could be enhanced with Next.js or react-dom-router features to hold the search result inside the URL.

 ## Technologies in Use

 -   [Vite](https://vitejs.dev/)